-36 High Street, Llanberis, LL55 4EU stu@mountainindependence.co.uk 07866 486 486
+36 High Street, Llanberis, LL55 4EU stu@mountainindependence.co.uk

-Kit List - Mountain Leader Assessment
+Kit List - Mountain Leader Training

 We're keen to make our courses, and the Mountain Training qualifications, as accessible as possible.
-Getting set up with all the gear can be a big investment; if you need to borrow any kit or you're on a budget, we're always happy to help and give advice.
+Getting set up with all the gear can be an investment; if you need to borrow kit or you're on a budget, we're always happy to help and give advice.
 There's no judgement made on having the latest or greatest kit, as long as it's in good, serviceable condition.
 Please do let us know if you need to borrow any kit beforehand so we can help organise it.